iamOuko/alx-low_level_programming/0x09-static_libraries/README.md

 ### Concepts to be learned in this repository
 - what a static library is
 - how it works
-- how to create one ar -cr
+- how to create one ar -rc
 - how to use it

 ### Description of what each file shows